ejkington/gamesrus/README.md

 * Profiles - functionality regarding the users profile and order data

-* User Account - The app in which users can delete their account

 ### Other Directories and files

 * static - css and javascript files